 Consider what you want in a college.
 What do you want to major in?
 Do you want to live in-state or out-of-state?
 Do you want to attend a large research university or a smaller liberal arts college?
 What cultural or social opportunities are meaningful to you?
 What’s your ideal learning environment?
 Look for schools that offer what you want.

-Once you’ve narrowed in on some schools you feel are a good match for you, the “target” category is a good place to focus.
+Once you’ve narrowed in on some schools you feel are a good match for you, choosing “target” schools is a good place to start.
 Targets are schools where you have a decent likelihood of being accepted based on a few key factors.

 Check out the average GPA and standardized test scores of admitted students for the school you’re interested in–this information should be readily available online.
 If your GPA and test scores are within the middle 50% of admitted students, that school could be a great target for you.
 It’s a good idea to have four or so target schools on your list.